-Soil temperature and water content will be measured manually at each site during regular sampling of soils for C, nutrients, stable isotopes, and N processing rates (temporal frequencies described below).
+Soil temperature and water content will be measured manually at each site during regular sampling of soils for biogeochemical and microbial measurements (temporal frequencies described below).
 At each soil sampling location, soil temperature will be measured in the top 10 cm using a surface temperature probe (stainless steel with digital readout).
 Soil water content will be measured in the laboratory on subsamples of composite soil samples using the widely accepted thermogravimetric method (Topp and Ferré, 2002).
 Measurements of soil water content will be made on the top 30 cm of soil (see below), separated and analyzed by organic (if present) and mineral horizons.
-The procedures for field and laboratory components of this sampling are provided in Field and Lab Protocol: Soil Physical, Chemical, and Microbial Sampling (AD[07]).
+The procedures for field and laboratory components of this sampling are provided in TOS Protocol and Procedure: Soil Biogeochemical and Microbial Sampling (AD[07]).